Shapiro breaks with Dems on COVID policies in Pa. gov race

 The plan is currently held up in court, but it rates prominently in stump speeches by Mastriano, who says he’d put a stop to it on his first day in office.

-Polling by AP-NORC poll has shown majority support among U.S. adults for various kinds of mask mandates or vaccine mandates, but it also shows that concern over getting infected has fallen over time as treatments improve and more people get vaccinated.
+AP-NORC polls in 2021 and earlier this year have shown more approval than disapproval among U.S. adults for various kinds of mask mandates or vaccine mandates, but it also shows that concern over getting infected has fallen over time as treatments improve and more people get vaccinated.

 Shapiro is not completely distancing himself from Wolf and Biden.
 He appeared recently with Wolf at a news conference on abortion rights and will appear with Biden twice in the coming days.